sudarshansudarshan/aicamp/Oceanverse.md

 # Module L
 ---
 117.How does a computer represent an image?
-(Hint: pixels)
    <details closed>
    <summary>Sol.</summary>

    </details><br>

-118.Are you able to relate this with matrices?
+Are you able to relate this with matrices?
 If yes, then is this matrix invertible?
    <details closed>
    <summary>Sol.</summary>